tcmacdonald/intro-to-javascript/data/class-three.md

 * Choose one (or all!) of your functions made so far (lifetime supply, favorite things, or my friends)
 * Create a form to send dynamic data to the function when you click the button
-* Don't forget to add parameters to your existing functions!

 Note:
 This is a little harder than all the other exercises.
 Be creative!